Confirmation Bias

 So our minds help move things along with biases and shortcuts.
 Confirmation bias is far from the only bias that helps us make quick decisions.
 The Self-Serving bias tells us to give ourselves credit for good things that happen to us.
 The Anchoring bias gives us an “anchor” to compare information to.
 The Optimism Bias tells us that good things are likely to happen to us, even more so than they are likely to happen to others.

 Once we have formed a belief, it’s also hard to switch gears.
 Holding two or more opposing beliefs is very uncomfortable for the mind.
 It puts us in a state of cognitive dissonance.
 Our brains don’t like discomfort.
-Brains actively try to avoid any sort of discomfort or pain.
+Brains actively try to avoid any discomfort or pain.
 So when they are faced with two opposing ideas, they are more likely to look to and confirm the one that they already believe in.
-They may reject the opposing ideas by claiming that it’s fake news or that it’s not as strong of an argument.
+They may reject the opposing ideas by claiming that it’s fake news or not as strong of an argument.

 Cognitive biases aren’t inherently bad.
 They are a natural part of how the brain works and makes decisions.
-But, as you might have seen in the examples I showed earlier, the confirmation bias can have a serious effect on the way we come to a decision about issues and limit our ability to solve problems.
+But, as you might have seen in the examples I showed earlier, confirmation bias can have a serious effect on the way we come to a decision about issues and limit our ability to solve problems.

 Examples